Recover & Repair from the Holidays

 Dear Salty,

 There are a LOT of electrolyte powders and pills out there and I’m not sure how to choose the best ones.
 I’m obviously going to stay away from high fructose corn syrup but aside from that, I know there are different kinds of salts and sweeteners in there.
 Are there specific things I should avoid and/or look for?
-Should I just scrap electrolytes and go with POD’s method of water and plain potato chips?
-Should I just lick the salt off my own skin?
 Do I even need electrolytes if my trail meals have salt in them?
 Please help this guy hydrate!

 Saltlick